Do the Vancouver Canucks have enough star power in their prospects to sufficiently replace the Sedin twins?

 Our TCW staff ranked all Canucks prospects.
 The criteria: whatever each writer thinks is important.
 Current position in the organization, talent, potential, and chance of NHL success.
 All prospects under 24 years of age were considered as long as they did not spend significant time in the NHL.

-At No. 3, we take a look at the highest-ranked prospect defenseman in the Canucks system, Olli Juolevi.
+At No. 2, we take a look at the latest top prospect who has joined the Canucks organization, forward Elias Pettersson.

 More from The Canuck Way